 Chinese ghost stories have been around for quite some time.
-In fact, some of the most famous ghost stories from this culture have been around for thousands of years, and they often have common themes.
+In fact, some of the most famous ghost stories from the Chinese culture have been around for thousands of years, and they often have common themes.

 There are some prevalent themes regarding ghosts in the Chinese culture.
 Many Chinese people are quite intrigued by ghost stories and delight in retelling tales that have been passed down through many generations.
 Most Chinese ghost stories, particularly ancient stories, warn people to respect ghosts and not mingle with them, since no good can come from acknowledging and communicating with spirits.
 It is also a common theme within the Chinese culture that ghosts can only exist if you actually acknowledge their existence.
 In other words, if you do not believe in ghosts, they do not exist, but if you believe in ghosts, they will exist.

 Objects Can Be Haunted

 Another interesting theme found within ghost stories from China is that inanimate objects can be haunted, and not necessarily by the spirits of people who have died, but by the object itself.
 For example, a very old necklace may itself become haunted because it has formed a spirit of its own.
 This theme is prevalent in Chinese stories about ghosts.